A Physics-informed Diffusion Model for High-fidelity Flow Field Reconstruction: Results

 Next we compare the voriticity distribution between the predicted data and the ground truth.
 Figure \ref{vis-vort-comp} shows that the results of the diffusion model have a sharper distribution than both the ground truth and bicubic interpolated data.
 This is likely caused by the noise estimation error of the diffusion model.
 Before the backward diffusion process starts, the input data is mixed with Gaussian noise, then the diffusion model gradually removes the noise and steps towards the target distribution.
 However, as the noise estimation from diffusion model always contains error to some degrees, the final result is not guaranteed to be perfectly noise-free and exhibits a slight distribution drift.
-This is more obvious for the $8 \times$ upsampling case, where we inject the input data with larger noise and diffuse for more steps.
+This is more obvious for upsampling case with higher sparsity, where we inject the input data with larger noise and diffuse for more steps.
 For the energy spectrum, compared to bicubic interpolation, we observe that diffusion model can better capture the trend in high wavenumber regime and exhibits less truncation effect.
-As for the direct mapping model, it shows a better match with the reference on the data it was trained on.
-However, when extrapolated to the out-of-distribution data, it produces incorrect trend and nonphysical patterns (especially when applying to the $8\times$ upsampling data).
+As for the direct mapping model, it has reasonable accuracy on the data it was trained on.
+However, when extrapolated to the out-of-distribution data, its performance degrades and produces results that has much higher residual.
+As shown in Figure \ref{vis-dm-vs-diffusion}, its prediction becomes non-smooth and less physical coherent.

+PDE's residual calculation is sensitive with respect to noise and aliasing (due to nearest padding).
+To accommodate for this, for task with high sparsity ($1.5625\%$), we apply Gaussian filter to smooth the field before inputting them to the model.
+From Table \ref{tab2-quant-filter} and Figure \ref{vis-dm-vs-diff-energy}, we observe that while smoothing can alleviate direct mapping model's degradation, it still struggles to predict physically coherent result compared to diffusion model.
+Furthermore, despite a smoothing process can help improve prediction's $L_2$ norm, a low-pass filter like Gaussian filter will lose energy in higher frequency regime (as shown in Figure \ref{vis-dm-vs-diff-energy}).

 We also study the influence of adding physics-informed guidance using different ways.
 The two different ways are the learned and linear combination between the gradient of data distribution and the gradient of residuals.
 First, all models have a similar trend on $L_{2}$ norm and a negligible difference in the final results (Figure \ref{fig-abla-l2-1}, \ref{fig-abla-l2-2}).
 Yet with the residual information, diffusion model converges faster on the equation loss and has a lower final residual (Figure \ref{fig-abla-res-1}, \ref{fig-abla-res-2}, especially for more challenging task where stronger Gaussian noise are added to the input data.
 More specifically, we observe better convergence for the learned combination which combines the residual gradient with the score function non-linearly via the neural network.
 This is because at the early stage of backward diffusion where the sampled data is very noisy and thus the residual gradient is not very informative, so balancing score function with the gradient of density distribution using a learned neural network is often better than simply combining them linearly.